slartibartfast2/demo-spring-cloud-microservices/README.md

        eval $(minikube docker-env)
        mvn clean package -DskipTests && docker-compose build

-2. Recreate the hands-on Namespace, and set it as the default Namespace:
+2. Recreate the slartibartfast Namespace, and set it as the default Namespace:

        kubectl delete namespace slartibartfast
        kubectl apply -f k8s/slartibartfast-namespace.yaml
        kubectl config set-context $(kubectl config current-context) --namespace=slartibartfast

-  Note that the hands-on-namespace.yml file creates the hands-on Namespace labeled with istio-injection: enabled.
+  Note that the slartibartfast-namespace.yml file creates the slartibartfast Namespace labeled with istio-injection: enabled.
   This means that Pods created in this Namespace will get istio-proxy containers injected as sidecars automatically.

 3. Resolve the Helm chart dependencies with the following commands: